 Many banks offer bridging loans for that can cover you for a year; but it that’s too short, you may need to talk to a qualified financial expert for help.

 The other issue is how sales proceeds are divided.
 It’s quite common, for example, for smaller owners to insist that proceeds be divided based on share value.
 However, this disadvantages the bigger owners.
 For example:

 If your ownership is 150 square feet, you have a share value of 7.
 But if you own twice that space (300 square feet), your ownership is not 14; it’s still just 10.
 This means sales proceeds aren’t really fair, if share value is used – we’ve written a more in-depth analysis of the problem here.

 Make sure you attend every meeting pertaining to the en-bloc, and make yourself heard regarding the sales proceeds.

 What bit of property jargon confuses you?
-Voice your thoughts in our comments section or on our Facebook community page.
+Let us know in the comment section below.

 If you found this article helpful, 99.co recommends What factors are necessary for a possible en bloc or collective sale? and What is share value and how is it affect en-bloc proceedings?